gmont87/Biophoton-data-science/docs/experimental_log.md

 **PMT Module:**
 The integrated Hamamatsu modules (H10721-01 or H6357-11) are key to minimizing setup complexity.
-They provide a ready-to-use output signal (TTL-level pulses) directly from a BNC connector, so you do not have to handle high voltage or design complex preamplifier circuits yourself.
+They provide a ready-to-use output signal (TTL-level pulses) directly from a BNC connector, to avoid having to handle high voltage or design complex preamplifier circuits.

 **Frequency Counter:**
 A dedicated, used frequency counter is more reliable and faster than an Arduino for single-photon counting.